the51craw/Compukit_UK101_UWP/README.md

 # Compukit_UK101_UWP
-Emulator for an early personal computer, the UK101 from Compukit LTD featuring machine code monitor CEGMON © 1980 George Chkiantz, Richard Elen, Tom Graves, 8K Basic by Microsoft and a MIDI implementation by me (written in machine code).
+Emulator for an early personal computer, the UK101 from Compukit LTD featuring machine code monitor CEGMON © 1980 George Chkiantz, Richard Elen, Tom Graves, 8K Basic © 1979 Microsoft and a MIDI implementation by me (written in machine code).

 This code may only be used if you already own a UK101 computer.
 If you do not, you will violate the access rights regarding the CEGMON and 8K Basic softwares.